Skip to main content

 Special educational needs and disabilities

-A child may be able to receive additional help at their school if they have special educational needs (SEN) due to a learning difficulty or disability.
+A child may receive additional support at school if they have special educational needs (SEN) due to a learning difficulty or disability.
+Different systems operate across the UK.

-Assistance for children or young people with special educational needs, or who are subject to an EHC plan, is not classed as a public fund for immigration purposes and can be accessed by a child regardless of their, or their parent's, immigration status, including a person who is subject to the ‘no recourse to public funds’ (NRPF) condition.
+Support for children and young people with special or additional educational needs is not classed as a public fund for immigration purposes.
+It can be accessed regardless of immigration status, including by those who are subject to the no recourse to public funds (NRPF) condition.

-See the government information about support for children with special educational needs and disabilities.
+See government guidance on support for children with special educational needs and disabilities.